Andylandu/Deep-Learning/README.md

 * Deep Learning
 * And many more...

-Please view the code directly on Google Colab: https://colab.research.google.com/drive/1ieFp0K4pIG4YNEfgxd79tIFJG4glqR8L?usp=sharing
+You can also view the code directly on Google Colab: https://colab.research.google.com/drive/1ieFp0K4pIG4YNEfgxd79tIFJG4glqR8L?usp=sharing